 Students who leave the University without obtaining an official withdrawal are subject to the grade of “F” in their courses.

 Requesting an Official University Withdrawal before the 12th week of the term

-If you are unable to withdraw from one or more of your courses through myEKU, contact the registrar's office for assistance at 859-622-2320 or via email at email@example.com.
+If you are unable to withdraw from one or more of your courses through MyEKU, contact Big E Central for assistance via email at email@example.com.

 Dining Services Refund for Students Withdrawing from the University: